acsauk/react_api/README.md

 ## Objectives of project

-Design a simple Customer Service UI that will help Monzo customer service team to solve customer queries as quickly as possible.
+Design a simple Customer Service UI that will help a customer service team to solve customer queries as quickly as possible.

 My MVP was to allow anyone using the app to be able to quickly and easily see transactions a user has made, either in their entirety or during a specific date range, along with automating some of the security questions that customers are usually met with when contacting customer service departments.